 Acute Radiation Syndrome (ARS)

-The efficacy of genistein as a MCM was discovered and initially developed by the Department of Defense (DoD) and the National Institutes of Health.
-This technology is protected by two issued US Patents (#7,655,694 and #8,349,888), and Humanetics has the exclusive worldwide rights to this intellectual property.
+The efficacy of BIO 300 as a MCM was discovered and initially developed by the Department of Defense (DoD) and the National Institutes of Health.
+This use of BIO 300 is protected by two issued US Patents (#7,655,694 and #8,349,888), and Humanetics has the exclusive worldwide rights to this intellectual property.
 Humanetics has successfully opened a new Investigational New Drug application (IND 74460) with FDA to develop BIO 300 for ARS.
-In additions, BIO 300 has Orphan Drug Designation for Prevention of Acute Radiation Syndrome.
+FDA has granted BIO 300 Fast Track Status, which allows for a more rapid regulatory process toward approval.
+In addition, BIO 300 has been granted an Orphan Drug Designation for the Prevention of Acute Radiation Syndrome.

 We have found that BIO 300 given prophylactically dramatically increases survival in animal models exposed to an acute dose of lethal radiation.
-Humanetics has completed over 30 nonclinical studies and collected human safety data in support of the development of BIO 300 as MCM for ARS.
-A Phase I safety study in male and female human volunteers has provided evidence that the active drug substance in BIO 300, given orally, can be used safely at the intended dosage.
+Humanetics has completed multi-species nonclinical studies and collected human safety data in support of the development of BIO 300 as MCM for ARS.
+A Phase 1 safety study in male and female healthy human volunteers has provided evidence that BIO 300, given orally, can be used safely at the intended dosage and achieves levels in the blood to activate its therapeutic target.

 We envision that BIO 300 will be self-administered by war fighters going into harm's way.
 It also holds promise as a drug for use by first responders and civilians who face the threat of radiation exposure from a nuclear accident or terrorist threat.